ip2location/logstash-filter-ip2location/README.md

 Supported IPv4 and IPv6 address.

-For the methods to use IP2Location filter plugin with ELK (Elasticsearch, Logstash, and Kibana), please take a look on this [tutorial](https://www.ip2location.com/tutorials/how-to-use-ip2location-filter-plugin-with-elk).
+For the methods to use IP2Location filter plugin with Elastic Stack (Elasticsearch, Filebeat, Logstash, and Kibana), please take a look on this [tutorial](https://www.ip2location.com/tutorials/how-to-use-ip2location-filter-plugin-with-elastic-stack).

 ## Dependencies (IP2LOCATION BIN DATA FILE)